Xinglab/IRIS-long/README.md

     --outf_dir                                          Folder of output

-    --figures                                           Figures expected to generate, could be multiple choices from ['Isoform','Single_isoform','Structure'], seperated by ' ' (white space)
+    --figures                                           Figures expected to generate, could be multiple choices from ['Isoform','Single_isoform','Structure'], seperated by ' ' (white space, no quotation mark)

 ```